Ibrahim Traoré: Shift towards Russia

-Some suspect Traoré of having a connection with Russian mercenary organization Wagner Group.
+According to Reuters and The New York Times, Traoré was suspected of having a connection with Russian mercenary organization Wagner Group due to having expressed anti-French and pro-Russian views.
 As Traoré entered Ouagadougou, the nation's capital, supporters cheered, some waving Russian flags.
 The Government of Ghana publicly alleged that Traoré began collaborating with the Wagner Group following the coup, enlisting the mercenaries against the jihadist rebels.
+Traoré denied this, stating that "our Wagner are the VDP", referencing the Volunteers for the Defense of the Homeland.